 In February 2016, ArtsBuild offered a limited number of one-time grants of $2,500 towards the cost of a new renovation or project that will result in lowering of your organization’s monthly energy bill.
 The grant is now closed.
-Below you will find the short case studies that highlights the benefits of these small grants had on their organization, and the work they did to achieve these results.
+Below you will find the short case studies that highlight the benefits of these small grants had on their organization, and the work they did to achieve these results.

 Energy Case Studies